masagrator/XCXDE-ModLoader/README.md

 1. Download latest release
 2. Copy `atmosphere` folder to root of your sdcard

+For emulators read guide specific to your emulator about how to install mods.

 # How to use:
 Copy your files in the same folder tree to
 ```